Mother Would Know

 That’s where these surprising ingredients that are kosher for Passover come in.

 I do love food we serve at the Seder.
 Of course, there is matzo in various forms.
-My favorite matzo dishes are matzo (Passover) rolls and matzo kugel (pudding).
+My favorite matzo dishes are make-ahead matzo balls.
+Close behind are matzo (Passover) rolls and matzo kugel (pudding).
 And the main course is always scrumptious.
-Typically we serve room temperature salmon or a variation on Silver Palate Chicken Marbella.
+Typically we feast on room temperature salmon or a variation on Silver Palate Chicken Marbella.

 Vegetables are always on the seder table too.
 For example, Swiss chard and potatoes in various dishes.
 (Hint: The vegans in my family are likely to get this easy potato and onion casserole or hasselback potatoes.)